Luca-Dambro/progetto_programmazione_ad_oggetti_java/README.md

     "value": "ERDF"
     }
     ```
-    The application return a BAD REQUEST with the following message:
+    The application return a BAD REQUEST because it isn't possible to apply the specified
+     operator to a string field.
+It displays the following message:

    ``` "Operatore non conforme, può essere solo ==" ```